 Recent Fox polling reveals that voter concern about gas prices is high, but concern about inflation is even higher.

 Voters are not looking at the pump in isolation.
-They are looking at energy costs against the questions of affordability, deterrence, and American strength.
+They are looking at energy costs against the questions about affordability, deterrence, and American strength.

 Voters cannot miss the hypocrisy.
 Democrats spent four years excusing historic inflation when it suited their politics.
 They backed policies that weakened confidence in American energy, from killing Keystone XL to pausing new federal oil and gas leases, ignored warnings about instability abroad, and dismissed deterrence as exaggerated concerns.